leroybm/flyo-landing-page/README.md

 ## What I've used in this project

-* Webpack (HMR, Stylelint, some stuff for the development environment)
+* Webpack (HMR, Stylelint, SASS, some stuff for the development environment)
 * Postcss (Autoprefixer)
 * Handlebars (To dynamically render the HTML using a static json)